pesterhazy/presumably/posts/reagent-4.md

 By default, Reagent handles props differently.
 All props, including the component's children, are held in a single React prop and accessible as function arguments to the render function.
 As a result, Reagent components aren't drop-in replacements for plain React components.
 However, interop with plain React is possible by using the  functions r/reactify-component, r/as-element and r/adapt-react-class (`[:> ...]`).
 In interop cases, as well as during non-render lifecycle methods, props and children will be accessible through the r/props and r/children helpers.

+A final difference between React and Reagent is that in recent versions React has introduced the notion of PropTypes.
+If you specify a component's PropTypes, you can make props obligatory or optional, set default values or define the prop's value type.
+These runtime checks cannot be used when building Reagent components because of the differences in prop format noted above.
+But it's possible to encounter PropTypes when using third-party JavaScript, so it's useful to be aware of their existence.

 ## Further Reading

 - Facebook's docs on [props](https://facebook.github.io/react/docs/components-and-props.html)